Coordinator, Comprehensive Health Education

 DESIRED OR PREFERRED QUALIFICATIONS

-- Knowledge of trends, regulations, policies, and issues affecting Health Education programs and assessment
+- Knowledge of trends, regulations, policies, and issues affecting comprehensive health education programs and assessment.

-- Knowledge of the Maryland College and Career Readiness pathways, standards, trends, regulations, policies, and issues affecting Health Education Programs
+- Knowledge of the Maryland College and Career Readiness pathways, standards, trends, regulations, policies, and issues affecting comprehensive health education programs.

-- Knowledge of Health Education curriculum development; skill in implementing, monitoring, and evaluating Health Education programs
+- Knowledge of comprehensive skills-based health education curriculum development; skill in implementing, monitoring, and evaluating health education programs.

-- Ability to interpret and apply laws and regulations governing Health Education programs
+- Ability to interpret and apply laws and regulations governing comprehensive health education programs.

 - Ability to communicate effectively, both orally and in writing.